abhishekmani12/Visual_Attendance_Tracking/README.md

 * [app.py](https://github.com/abhishekmani12/Visual_Attendance_Tracking/blob/main/app.py) - Main Streamlit script which integrates all the other scripts for a demo

 ## Usecase:
  The system can track attendance on a single face or on a group of faces in a single frame.
+ It requires 5 images of a person's face in various angles for effective training.

 ## Ongoing:
 * Front-end and DB integration